Mathematical Contest in Modeling: Problems

 Teams have 96 hours to research and submit their solutions in the form of a research paper.
 During this time, they may consult any available references, but may not discuss their problem with anyone outside their teams.
 Several guides containing advice and recommendations for teams and/or advisors have been published online or in print.

 Participation and awards

 Thousands of international teams of three undergraduates compete to produce original mathematical papers in response to one of two modelling problems.
-Initially, participation was largely from the United States, however, in recent years international participation has grown significantly, particularly from the People's Republic of China, so that in 2007 teams from the United States comprised only 24% of total participation.
-In 2014, the percentage of teams from the People's Republic of China reached a record high of 92.9%.
+Initially, participation was largely from the United States, however, in recent years international participation has grown significantly, particularly from the Korea and People's Republic of China, so that in 2007 teams from the United States comprised only 34% of total participation.
+In 2014, the percentage of teams from Asia reached a record high of 88.9%.

 After the competition, all papers are judged and placed into the following categories: